olehvolkodav/openai-gpt/README.md

-# openai-gpt
+# chatgpt-template
-ChatGPT based on gpt3.5
+chatbot using chatgpt